top of page

 • Featured on the back card of a set called Pony Land Pretty Pony Play Set (even though there was no play set)

 This website is purely for educational/archival purposes.
 I do not own the rights to My Little Pony, and most photos on this site are not my own.
-I provide image sources if the source is still available online, but there are far too many photos for me to ask each person for permission - The whole point of the site is collecting as many photos as possible.
+I provide image sources if the source is still available online, but there are far too many photos for me to ask each person for permission (and some are from users who are inactive or not possible to contact -- i.e., from sites like Worthpoint) - The whole point of the site is collecting as many photos as possible.
 I try to ask permission on social media or forums that I'm active on, especially if I'm using a lot of photos from one person.
 If you own one of the photos on this site and do not want it here, message me and I will remove it.
 This isn't meant to take credit from or upset anyone; It is just for fun and to help record the existence of these toys.
 If you are made uncomfortable by me using your photos, I will remove them for you.

 bottom of page